Cryptography

 This code has not been independently audited

 The implementation follows Signal's published specifications, is tested extensively, and is designed for auditability.
 But it has not yet undergone a professional third-party security audit.
-This includes the continuous post-quantum ratchet, which is a new construction that has not been formally proven secure.
+This includes our implementation of the continuous post-quantum ratchet: the underlying protocol is Signal's formally-verified Triple Ratchet, but our clean-room code for it has not been independently reviewed.
 We plan to commission an independent audit.
 When we do, the results will be published here.

 Sealed sender has a metadata tradeoff